taps1197/blockMakers/README.md

 # blockMakers
-Team "Block Makers" with members- Tapaswin Padhy, Debabrata Choudhary, Naman Kedia
+Team "Block Makers" with members- Tapaswin Padhy, Debabrata Choudhury, Naman Kedia

-#Project Title
+# Project Title
---Add your Project Title
+Medical Emergency Response Platform

-#Project Description
+# Project Description
---Add the short description of our project
+  This is for the description of the project

-#Roles & Responsibilities
+# Roles & Responsibilities
 --Add a brief to what your team members contribute in the project